 But, competition creates its own challenges (that is not a criticism of capitalism, it is a statement about how not all dimensions can be maximized at once), and the way competition affects and infects people who always want to do better than the guy next to them.
 Christianity does a bit to blunt some of that competitiveness… a point that comes from the Peter Thiel and Rene Girard views of Christianity… I’ve also gotten lucky in a bunch of ways, and I can see why a lot of the people who’ve been genetically unlikely, familially unlucky, etc., would be angry.
 Advertising and movies tell us, “People are f**king all the time, tons of guys are f**king all these hot women constantly.”
 Porn is a fantasy world whose subtext tells us the same.
 And if you aren’t, cause most guys aren’t, what do you do?
 Where do you go?
 “Self improvement” is a good answer… but some guys move into the incel “movement,” into becoming a herbivore, and other unsavory or undesirable paths.
 Instead of learning not be Gollum they embrace being Gollum, with a keyboard.
 The reality is that guys f**king the hottest chicks usually have many attributes that guys who are not f**king hot chicks lack.
 Game is a remedy to that but its success depends greatly on where you start from.
 It can be hugely frustrating.
 The “dignity” that comes from game comes from success.
 Lack success in f**king hot chicks and you lack dignity in the eyes of game.
 Christianity argues that dignity is innate and part of man’s ability to accept Christ.

 Christianity is better than 4chan/8chan, and it lets people create authentic communities, in a way that sex parties and non-monogamy communities don’t really do.
+It could be that “The turning tide of intellectual atheism: A growing number of leading serious intellectuals are recognising the need for Christianity’s resurrection but can’t quite bring the faith to life in themselves” has something to it, because it’s hard to look at the world today, particularly the average/below average person’s world, and think, “this person is better off without religious structuring and community.”
 Yes, I’m aware of many of Christianity’s problems, no need to cite them, I read the ’00s-era books about how religion sucks.
 Those books don’t appear to have anticipated the present, when people choose to worship political shit instead.
 Worshipping technology/progress is also better than worshipping political figures (but also much much harder… you have to learn and do things to worship technology properly… much harder than simply “having the right beliefs.”)
 “Your family is broken but you’re going to fix the world.”
 Right.

 Those are some bigger-picture questions I have/have been thinking about.
 Like most people I’m susceptible to loneliness.
 I’ve found many ways of accepting and dealing with this, but I think there’s a kind of denial of fundamental and existential human loneliness in American society.
 Advertising tells us to deal with it by buying shit (which will then help us f**k more or better… but it doesn’t).
 Modern tribal politics tells us to solve it by being part of the team, by voting for such and such a candidate.
 The morning after you buy the thing, you wake up, and you’re still you.
 The morning after your candidate wins or loses, you wake up, and you’re still you, and you still don’t have a relationship with the elected person, and the elected person still wants your money and your vote, and at night the TV eventually goes off, and then what?
 You are still you.